finnhambly/finnhambly.github.io/blog/attractorstates.md

 By 1979, the programme had succeeded.
 The virus that killed 500 million people [was gone](https://forum.effectivealtruism.org/posts/jk7A3NMdbxp65kcJJ/500-million-but-not-a-single-one-more).

 How long would it have been before someone had both the expertise and the initiative to successfully set a campaign like that in motion?
-And with [300 million dying in the 20~~~<sup>th</sup>~~~ century alone](https://ourworldindata.org/smallpox#how-many-died-of-smallpox), any and all delays are devastatingly tragic.
+And with [300 million dying in the 20~~~<sup>th</sup>~~~ century alone](https://ourworldindata.org/smallpox#how-many-died-of-smallpox), all delays are devastatingly tragic.

 In contrast, if the [organisms at the start](https://en.wikipedia.org/wiki/Last_universal_common_ancestor) of our evolutionary lineage had never formed, life (in all likelihood) would have evolved from some other H$_2$-dependent autotrophs (or whatever) within the next billion years, since the conditions for such an event to occur were set up.
 Slight deviations in the origins of life change everything, but not in any predictable way.
 There's little *ex ante* reason why any one starting point would be better or worse than another.
 Of course, *ex post*, I'm glad things went how they did (otherwise we wouldn't be here), but the value of future evolved species cannot be straightforwardly inferred from the composition of the chemical soups that microorganisms self-assembled in.